This is an article related to Nouvelle Alexandrie. Click here for more information.

 Founder Manco Cápac I

 The House of Inti-Carrillo is the reigning royal house of the Federation of Nouvelle Alexandrie.
-Established in 1686 AN through royal decree by King Manco Cápac, it represents the dynastic union between the indigenous House of Inti of the Wechua Nation and the imperial House of Carrillo of Alexandria.
-The creation of this new royal house formalized the cultural synthesis at the heart of the new federation, which had been established following the Proclamation of Punta Santiago in 1685 AN.
+Established through royal decree by King Manco Cápac I on 14.III.1686 AN, it represents the dynastic union between the indigenous House of Inti of the Wechua Nation and the imperial House of Carrillo of Alexandria.
+The creation of this new royal house formalized the cultural synthesis at the heart of the federation, which had been established following the Proclamation of Punta Santiago in 1685 AN.

 History